Community Development Block Grants

 - Neighborhood Revitalization, Public Services and Facilities

 - Human Services and Economic Opportunities

 The Prescott CDBG Program has facilitated and funded: Area LMI benefit infrastructure improvements, (sidewalks and street paving), rehab of low income limited clientele rental units, renovation at residential treatment facilities, a tool lending program, transportation for low income seniors and disabled residents, renovation of two ADA restrooms in public buildings, improved Granite Creek Park, created an outdoor learning center for LMI youth, upgraded veterans affordable housing, coordinated outreach for homeless veterans, improved the quality, efficiency and safety of local shelters, supported Meals on Wheels programming and more.

 The City of Prescott will be holding a grant application workshop on Wednesday January 22nd from 1:30pm to 3:00pm at the Public Library Founders Suite.

 Each year, in addition to submitting an Annual Action Plan to HUD, the City is required to report on program activities.
 The 2018 CAPER is now available for public review and comment.
 It will be submitted to HUD in early January after the review period has passed.

 CDBG Annual Allocation Plan

 Each year the City funds a number of projects with the CDBG funds available.
-Those projects are included in an Annual Allocation Plan (AAP).
-Contact your CDBG Grant Administrator for information.
+Those projects are included in an Annual Action Plan (AAP).
+Contact the CDBG Grant Coordinator for more information.